Legal deposit: United States

-In the United States, any copyrighted and published work must be submitted in two copies to the United States Copyright Office at the Library of Congress.
+In the United States, the Copyright Act requires that any copyrighted and published work must be submitted in two copies to the United States Copyright Office at the Library of Congress.
+The Library of Congress does not retain all works.
 This mandatory deposit is not required to possess copyright of unpublished works, but a copyright registration can give an author enhanced remedies in case of a copyright violation.
-The Library of Congress does not retain all works.
+This optional registration also requires depositing two copies of the work and therefore also satisfies mandatory deposit requirements.
 If a foreign publisher distributes works in the US, they must also comply with the mandatory requirements.

+In August 2023, the United States Court of Appeals for the District of Columbia Circuit ruled in Valancourt Books v.
+Garland that the mandatory deposit requirement is an unconstitutional violation of property rights.
+The separate deposit requirement to optionally register copyright, however, remains in place.

-Another type of depository library in the United States are federal depository libraries, which are entitled to free copies of all materials (digital, print, microform, etc) published by the Government Publishing Office.
-By accepting these materials, the libraries commit to providing free public access to the depository collection, and they agree to hold the materials for no fewer than 5 years (which some exceptions); large "regional" depositories also commit to holding these materials indefinitely.
+Another type of depository library in the United States are federal depository libraries, which are entitled to free copies of all materials (digital, print, microform, etc.) published by the Government Publishing Office.
+By accepting these materials, the libraries commit to providing free public access to the depository collection, and they agree to hold the materials for no fewer than five years (with some exceptions); large "regional" depositories also commit to holding these materials indefinitely.
 There are currently 1,114 such depository libraries in the United States, though the number of federal publications each receives varies based upon their selection profile.
 This Federal Depository Library Program (FDLP) is not affiliated with the Library of Congress and should not be confused with the aforementioned copyright deposit program.